plotly/plotly.github.io/_posts/fundamentals/2015-09-01-getting-to-know-the-plotly-modebar.md

 tags: fundamentals
 section: fundamentals
 order: 8
 meta_description: A tutorial on the Plotly Modebar.
-Plotly is the easiest and fastest way to make and share graphs online.
+Chart Studio is the easiest and fastest way to make and share graphs online.
 actioncall: nil
 ---